DAOS¶

 - Check that you loaded the DAOS module:

-- Check that you have your DAOS pool allocated:
+- Check that your DAOS pool is allocated:

-- Check that the DAOS client is running on all your nodes:
+- Check that the DAOS client is running on all nodes:

 - Check that your container is mounted on all nodes:

-- Check if your space is full (min and max):
+- Check whether your pool space is full (min/max free space):

-- Check if your query shows failed targets or rebuild in process:
+- Check whether your pool reports failed targets or rebuild in process:

-- If you are still having issues, please submit a ticket at support@alcf.anl.gov
+- If issues persist, submit a ticket to support@alcf.anl.gov.